Our places on TV and in films

 Ever wondered where the windswept cliff scenes in Poldark were filmed?
 Or whether you can visit the secret coves and mines of the hit BBC adaptation of Winston Graham's novels?
 Here's the inside knowledge on where to go and see the locations for yourself.

 Over 400 years after it took place, the legendary Gunpowder Plot still looms large every November.
-This year the BBC have adapted the story for TV, and some of our places had starring roles in the series.
+In 2017, the BBC adapted the story for TV, and some of our places had starring roles in the series.
 You can also find out more about our houses which were connected to the actual plot, all those centuries ago.